2024-08-10

 Set a pre-named sub-folder (which helps to build-out a destination-path).
 Subfolders, such as "Projects", "Monthly", "Adhoc" are offered.

 Once the subfolder is selected, a suggested backup destination path is constructed.
-This is a recommended value, but can be changed manually to any other path (destination).
+This is an assembled path, but can be changed manually to any other path (destination).
 Destination folders are built automatically when the backup starts.

 The default subfolder names and other paths are adjustable.
 See "System Defaults", this panel.